 Enjoy a relaxed meal or a refreshing drink at a beach café or restaurant overlooking the water, perfect for a sunset dinner.

-Pro Tip: Visit early morning or late afternoon for quieter stretches, cooler sand, and the best light for photography.
+Pro Tip: Visit early morning or late afternoon (golden hour) for fewer crowds, cooler temps, and prime photography.

 Morning: